Master of Arts in SociologyMajor: SOCI

 Enrollment and Program Guidance

-The Graduate Program Coordinator serves in an advisory capacity to students for enrollment and program planning until such time as an advisor and/or committee chairperson has been formally designated.
+The Director of Graduate Studies serves in an advisory capacity to students for enrollment and program planning until such time as an advisor and/or committee chairperson has been formally designated.
 At this point the thesis advisor and/or committee chair assumes the primary responsibility for guidance of the student.

 All students enrolled in the MA program in Sociology are required to complete the following core courses: